aKenan/KneatTest/README.md

 3. APP  description

-This application get all starships from https://swapi.co/api/ and calculates how many stops are required for each ship for number of MGLT as input
+This application get all starships from https://swapi.co/api/ and calculates how many stops are required for each ship for number of MGLT as input.
-It contains 5 projects:
+The solution contains 5 projects:

 - APP - Console application
 - APP.Models - Model class library
 - APP.Services - Services library
-- APP.Shared - Shared object and function such Enums and Helper methods
+- APP.Shared - Shared object and function such are enums and Helper methods
 - APP.Test - Unit tests

 4. Run app